-Oftentimes insurance can get misused.
-Many people will look at life insurance as a way to save for retirement.
+Frequently, we misuse life insurance.
+Many people, for example, will look at it as a way to save for retirement.
 While it is true that life insurance can provide assurances that the stock market cannot, it certainly comes at a cost.

 - What are the expenses I’m trying to insure against?

-- What income am I trying to replace, and for how long?
+- How much income am I replacing and for how long?

 - What adjustments happen for those that I provide for?